 No differences were found between conditions for mean work or power per sprint.
 AR was associated with a significantly higher heart rate (HR), temperature measures for muscle (Tmu), rectal (Tre), body (Tb), and skin (Tsk) after 7, 10, and 25 min, respectively.
-Body heat storage and heat-strain measures, were significantly higher in AR compared with PR.
-The differences in Tmu and thermoregulatory strain between AR and PR were greater than the differences in Tre and Tb.These results are mainly attributed to a greater rate of whole-body heat loss during the AR protocol.
+Body heat storage and heat-strain measures were significantly higher in AR compared with PR.
+The differences in Tmu and thermoregulatory strain between AR and PR were greater than the differences in Tre and Tb.These results are attributed to a greater rate of whole-body heat loss during the AR protocol.
 Because AR has previously been associated with a greater muscle pump, a greater blood flow to surface veins and inactive musculature may have been maintained, allowing greater heat dissipation than during PR, when blood was likely to be pooling in the legs.
 Despite the greater increase in body temperature and heat strain in AR than in PR, there was no difference in performance, possibly because critical temperature levels were not reached in this study.

 During 15 consecutive days, 20 endurance-trained men (VO2 max ~ 60 mLkg-1min-1) were exposed each day to breathing either a gas mixture (11% O2 on days 1-7 and 10% O2 on days 8-15; hypoxia group) or compressed air (control), six times for 6 min, followed by 4 min of breathing room air for a total of six consecutive cycles.
 Before and after the treatment, an incremental cycle ergometer test to exhaustion and the Wingate anaerobic test were performed.

 Hypoxic treatment did not improve peak power or mean power during the Wingate anaerobic test, nor did it affect maximal oxygen uptake (VO2 max), maximal power output (Pmax), lactate threshold or levels of heart rate (HR), minute ventilation (VE), oxygen uptake (VO2), or blood lactate concentration at the submaximal workloads during the ergometer test.
-Maximal lactate concentration after the tests and HRmax and maximal respiratory exchange ratio during the ergometer test were not significantly different between groups at any time.
+Maximal lactate concentration after the tests and HRmax and maximal respiratory exchange ratio during the ergometer tests were not significantly different between groups at any time.